 Don't think of your Persian violet, or Exacum affine, as a long-term relationship.
-Instead, think of it like a favorite uncle that drops by for the holidays or a college roommate you had for one semester before they transferred to a better school.
+Instead, think of it like a favorite uncle that drops by for the holidays.
 In other words, it won't last long, but you'll love it while it does.

 - Light: Provide bright indoor light, but not full midday sun.
 They love southern or western exposures where they can get late-afternoon strong sunlight.
 Be aware that the more light they get, the more water they will require.

 - Water: Persian violets are actually related to impatiens rather than violets and have all the same water requirements: more and more.
 Keep the soil continuously moist, never allowing it to dry out.
 In drier homes, mist weekly to increase ambient humidity.

 - Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients and encourages blooming.
 Do not use controlled-release fertilizer as the plants tend not to live very long and you'll do better with liquid fertilizer.

-- Soil: A light, fast-draining potting soil is perfect for Exacum.
+- Soil: A light, fast-draining potting soil is perfect for Persian violets.
 You can use fortified soils.

 Most Persian violets won't live long enough indoors to require repotting.
 However, many people find that the plants they buy in garden centers are already root-bound before they arrive home.
 Plants in this condition will grow more slowly and bloom less vigorously than their free-growing relatives.
 It's recommended when you buy a new plant to lightly pop it out of its container and look at the roots.
 If they are circling the pot and there is not much soil visible, it's root-bound.
 In this case, gently air out the roots and pot into a larger container.

 The main species is Exacum affine, but there are several varieties available.
 Choose your plant based on its flower colors.
 Although most are purple, they are available in deeper shades of purple or white.